 What Is Kabbage?

 Kabbage is an online business lender that offers multiple products, including a business checking account and a business line of credit.
-You can borrow up to $150,000 with terms of up to 18 months.
+You can borrow up to $150,000 with terms of 6 months, 12 months, going all the way up to 18 months.
 When you consider the simplicity of the application and the flexibility of their requirements, Kabbage may have one of the most advantageous products on the market.

 What Do You Need to Apply for Kabbage?